Why and how investors should act on human rights

 Use this resource to:

-• Estimate value created: Use the guidance to value impacts from the perspective of affected stakeholders.
+• Measure, assess and value: Use the guidance to value impacts from the perspective of affected stakeholders.
 This standard emphasises the importance of using data collected directly from stakeholders.

 Principles of Social Value